Zetahaxx/financial-prediction/README.md

 # financial-prediction
-financial prediction by multiple regression model is done
+financial prediction by multiple linear regression model is done